-It incredibly important that you arrive to your interview on time or, better yet, early.
+It is essential that you arrive at your interview on time or, better yet, early.
 So make sure you know where you’re going.
 If you haven’t been to the company address before, use GPS or detailed directions to help you get there successfully.
 And remember to leave yourself plenty of time.
 You don’t want the added stress of running against the clock—or to commit the terrible mistake of showing up late.

 2. Copies of your resume: